Chad is an aspiring artist who has less shame than he should have for being a rapper.

 Whether he's jumping up and down at a concert or sitting all relaxed in a music video, Dem Atlas makes you feel.
 The dude can sing well and flow well.
 Think Drake minus the ego and ghostwriters plus some soul and personality.
 I saw him with Atmosphere and Brother Ali in Duluth and honestly Dem Atlas impressed me the most.
 I see nothing but good things for this dude in the future.

 "See, I see through the looking glass defiant/ I stand tall in the midst of giants."

 3. J. Cole

 J. Cole is smart.
 Just listen to him in interviews.
 Or better yet, listen to his music.
 The thing about music, it makes you feel things that simple conversation can't.
 And J. Cole puts a whole lot of feeling into his music.

-My college had the chance to bring J. Cole to campus awhile back and the rich preppy a-holes chose Gavin Degraw.
+My college had the chance to bring J. Cole to campus a while back and the rich preppy a-holes chose Gavin Degraw.
 I didn't go to that concert.
 I sat in my dorm room crying while blasting J. Cole.
 My roommate walked in and asked if I was alright.
 I responded, "Yeah, it's just his music is so moving."
-My roommate moved out a couple weeks later.
+My roommate moved out a couple of weeks later.
 But there was some other stuff.